Hiking tour to Hayat, Uhum and Asraf villages

 Overnight stay in Ulugbek’s homestay.

 Breakfast with the family.
 Prepare for hiking to your next homestay in Asraf village.
 Our escort guide will accompany you and the donkey will transport your luggage.

 Start hiking through Ukhum valley to Asraf village (11 km-4,5 hours).
-Once you reach the school turn left, continue walking down through the valley (about 1 km) and stop at the old community watermill.
+Once you reach the school turn left, continue walking down through the valley (about 1 km), and stop at the old community watermill.
 The old watermill is still in operation and three you will see a hydro pump that lifts water up to a local house without using electricity.
-The owner, Bakhrom Kasimov, will be proudly demonstrate the use of these old devices to you.
+The owner, Bakhrom Kasimov, will be proudly demonstrating the use of these old devices to you.
 Continue walking down Mushibirion valley and turn right at the ruins of the old Mongol fortress “Qorgoni Honkeldi”.
 To get to Asraf village you still have to hike another 3,5 km to the east.

 Arrive in the local homestay in Asraf village and be welcomed by your host.

 After lunch, relax on the tapchans under huge walnut trees and get to know your host family.
 In the evening, you may wander around the village watching people doing their daily chores or help the family to prepare traditional dish Plov from homegrown vegetables and mountain spices.